digbmc/cwd-toolkit/index.md

 ## Simple

 Our streamlined documentation provides a user-friendly starting point for beginners.

-Hopefully this toolkit inspires you to not only build your best project, but also encourages you to continue your learning journey in web design and development.

 To learn more about our site's missions, [please follow the directions for our site's values on the page titled "Values" ]({{ "/how-to/installation/" | absolute_url }}).